fecsmith/fecsmith.github.io/_posts/2021-08-24-on-twelve-minutes.md

 Either way; It didn’t come close to the lofty heights I had hoped for, but I had some fun amongst the frustration of playing it.
 If pushed, I’d just recommend playing [The Sexy Brutale](https://store.steampowered.com/app/552590/The_Sexy_Brutale/) instead.

 The End.

+P.S.
+This was cross-posted to [Fingers Left the Model](https://fingersleft.wordpress.com/2021/08/25/twelve-minutes/), a primarily Warhammer-themed blog me and three friends started a few weeks before the pandemic hit, and thus is mostly currently in hiatus; one in-person gaming returns, so shall the posts.